fern-api/fern/docs/README.md

 # Fern

 Fern is an open source framework that makes it easier to build APIs.
+Fern is interoperable with Open API so you are never locked in.

 Fern allows you to